Eco-Compute/eco-compute.io/content/english/talk/where-is-the-green-mindset.md

 ---
-title: "Integrating energy measurement tools into software development workflows"
+title: "Where is the green in the mindset?
+Improving awareness for green coding  in the software development proces"
 date: 2024-01-25T00:00:00+01:00
 draft: false
 bg_image : "images/bg/cta-bg.webp"